DFieldFL/slack-beer-search-bot/README.md

 ### Slack Command
 1. Go to `https://[company name].slack.com/services/new/slash-commands`
 2. Setup command for search and point it to your webserver `http://[domain name]:[port]/beerSearch`
-2. Setup command for single beer display and point it to your webserver `http://[domain name]:[port]/beer`
+3. Setup command for single beer display and point it to your webserver `http://[domain name]:[port]/beer`
+4. Setup command for displaying the beer of the week and point it to your webserver `http://[domain name]:[port]/botw`

 ## Usage
 ### Search for beer